 Have you ever made an online purchase only to discover that it doesn’t live up to your expectations?
 We’ve been there too, and it stinks!
 We want our customers to find the perfect bidet on the first try, so we put together this complete bidet buyer’s guide.
-It contains everything you need to know to find the best bidet for your needs.
 It’s all part of our mission to make purchasing a bidet hassle-free, frustration-free, and regret-free!

 - What’s the Best Type of Bidet?

 - Top Rated Bidet Brands & Warranties

 - Will a Bidet Fit on My Toilet?

 1. What’s the Best Type of Bidet?

 Anyone can benefit from a bidet, but knowing what you want to get out of it will put you on the right path to finding the best bidet option.
 Some people buy a bidet simply because it’s more hygienic and comfortable than wiping with toilet paper, others want to increase independence in the bathroom, and still others like the environmental benefits.

 Bidets come in all different styles, so there are good options whether you want relief from painful health conditions, need a bidet that’s made for a larger frame, or just want to add luxury to your bathroom.
 Knowing the different types of bidets and what they offer is the first step in choosing the best bidet for you.

 Why a Portable Bidet Might Be Right for You: Portable bidets are ideal if you’re looking for a discreet way to rinse off while on-the-go.
 They’re usually small and compact, and they’re the most basic way to get clean.
 Simply fill them up, point them towards the area that needs cleaning, and you’re ready to rock.